khaeru/sdmx/doc/sources.rst

 Each data *source* might aggregate and provide data or metadata from multiple data *providers*.
 Or, an agency might operate a data source that only contains information they provide themselves; in this case, the source and provider are identical.

-:mod:`sdmx` identifies each data source using a string such as ``'ABS'``, and has built-in support for a number of data sources.
+:mod:`sdmx` identifies each data source using a string such as :py:`"ABS"`, and has built-in support for a number of data sources.
 Use :meth:`list_sources` to list these.
 Read the following sections, or the file :file:`sources.json` in the package source code, for more details.

 :mod:`sdmx` also supports adding other data sources; see :meth:`add_source` and :class:`~.source.Source`.

+.. _data-source-limitations:

 Data source limitations
 -----------------------